 2. Do I have more energy after I eat/practice?

 3. Am I more comfortable inside myself after I ate/practice?

 These three questions are good guidelines that will help you “measure” how your food and yoga practice affect your well-being.

 5. THE FOOD AND YOGA CONNECTION

-There is really no one-way of eating and there is really no one-way of practicing Yoga.
+There is really no one-way of eating, and there is really no one-way of practicing Yoga.
 I believe in “flexitarianism” when it comes to eating and yoga.
-Eating mostly a plant based diet and practicing Mindful Yoga is what I recommend.
-You establish a true connection with yourself and your well-being when you listen to your inner needs and give our body the kind of food and movement it is asking for.
+Eating mostly a plant based diet and practicing mindful yoga is what I recommend.
+You establish a true connection with yourself and your well-being when you listen to your inner needs and give your body the kind of food and movement it is asking for.
 When it comes to physical well-being, you have to take into consideration YOUR OWN needs and follow a nutritional and yoga program that works for YOU!

 Remember this: There is no one way of eating and practicing yoga, but there is one right way for you!